First of all, thanks for reading.[Updated 4-5-14]

 About Me –

-My name is Delos and I’m a regular guy with a beautiful family.
+My name is Delos and I’m an incredibly fortunate regular guy with a beautiful family.
 I have a little bit of college under my belt, held a number of different jobs and I am constantly challenging myself to improve in some way or another.
 You can email me here or find me on Twitter or Facebook.

 About the Site –

 This site was originally created to force me to be creative in some way every week.
 I have uploaded sketches and drawings, paintings and more.
-I took on a business pursuit which has crimped into the time I would use on actually making comics.
-More news as events warrant.
+Besides a full time job, I took on a business pursuit (or two) which has crimped into the time I would use on actually making comics.

 About the Reviews –